riverdale-soc/MAVSDK-Sims/README.md

-# Drone-Kit-Sims
+# MAVSDK-Sims
-Collection of our Drone-Kit Simulations for Experimentation
+Collection of our MAVSDK-Python Simulations for Experimentation

 Based on UAV-MOBFinder Project, we need to simulate the following processes individually, then integrate them as a project:
 * [X] Connect and wait for Arming